jagadish165/realswift/README.md

 * Clicks on "Hand Wash".
 * Scrolls to find prices and products under ₹500.
 * Scrolls to find discounts and products with 30% discount or less.
-* Scrolls back to "Bath & Body" category and clicks on the second item.
+* Scrolls back to "Bath & Body" category and clicks on the second item_position.
 ````
 from realswift.browser_utils import open_browser
 from realswift.actions import *